functions-lab/MAMBAS-MobiCom2024/5g-phy-implementation/README.md

 ### Step 1: Configure UHD Interfaces

 Different UHD versions have different executable files.
-Therefore, you may need to replace the executable files in this code by the example executable files in your UHD version.
+Therefore, you may need to replace the executable files in this code with the example executable files in your UHD version.

 Go to the `example` folder of your UHD installations, which is `/usr/local/lib/uhd/examples/` by default, and then